markconroy/markie/web/modules/contrib/metatag/README.md

-The easiest way of simplifying this for content teams is to add new fields to the content type for the meta data fields that are needed and skip adding the Metatag field entirely, then use tokens for those fields in the defaults (/admin/config/search/metatag).
+The easiest way of simplifying this for content teams is to add new fields to the content type for the meta data fields that are needed and skip adding the Metatag field entirely, then use tokens for those fields in the defaults (`/admin/config/search/metatag`).
 These fields can be used in the entity's display, or just left hidden.

+### Alternative option to simplify the content administration experience

+On the settings page (`/admin/config/search/metatag/settings`) are options to control which meta tag groups are available for each entity bundle.
+This allows e.g. the Favicon meta tags to be available for global configurations but to hide them on entity forms.

 ## Indexing meta tags with Search API